microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/New-MgTeamScheduleSchedulingGroup.md

 		"2a4296b3-a28a-44ba-bc66-0274b9b95851"
 	)
 }
-New-MgTeamScheduleSchedulingGroup -TeamId $teamId -BodyParameter $params
+New-MgBetaTeamScheduleSchedulingGroup -TeamId $teamId -BodyParameter $params
 ```

-This example shows how to use the New-MgTeamScheduleSchedulingGroup Cmdlet.
+This example shows how to use the New-MgBetaTeamScheduleSchedulingGroup Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS